AurelieDuynslaeger/modal-component-demo--ocrfinalproject-npm/README.md

-# Modal Component
+## Modal Component

 A customizable and reusable modal component for React applications.
 Perfect for confirming actions like employee deletion or any other action requiring user confirmation.
+This component can be easily integrated into any React app and styled according to your design requirements.

 ## Installation